 Faculty of Medicine Graduate Program for International Travel

-This funding opportunity is open to all Faculty of Medicine graduate students building global linkages and international networks through the pursuit of exceptional research experiences at research institutions or workshops outside of Canada.
+This funding opportunity is open to all Faculty of Medicine and Health Sciences graduate students building global linkages and international networks through the pursuit of exceptional research experiences at research institutions or workshops outside of Canada.
 Travel must not be for conferences.
 Learn more about the program here.

 Elaine E.L.
 Wang M.D.,C.M.
 Humanitarian Prize

 Established in 2015 by Elaine E.L.
-Wang, M.D.,C.M.'77, for a graduating student of the M.D.,C.M. program in the Faculty of Medicine who has demonstrated excellence in humanitarian care and a caring attitude in his or her work.
+Wang, M.D.,C.M.'77, for a graduating student of the M.D.,C.M. program in the Faculty of Medicine and Health Sciences who has demonstrated excellence in humanitarian care and a caring attitude in his or her work.
 This may include, for example, work with a global health organization, or work with disadvantaged, homeless or stigmatized populations and patients locally in Montreal, within Canada, or abroad.
-Awarded by the Faculty of Medicine on the basis of academic standing and demonstrated commitment to the betterment of society and the health care system.
+Awarded by the Faculty of Medicine and Health Scienceson the basis of academic standing and demonstrated commitment to the betterment of society and the health care system.
 Apply here (please scroll down to the bottom).

 Graduate Research Enhancement and Travel Awards (GREAT Awards)

 Established encourage graduate students to study and conduct research outside of Canada as part of their McGill degree program.
-Students will be awarded a Graduate Mobility Award based on nomination by the academic unit/department and Faculty of Medicine nomination.
+Students will be awarded a Graduate Mobility Award based on nomination by the academic unit/department and Faculty of Medicine and Health Sciences nomination.
 Learn more here.